 215. Introduction to Interpersonal Communication.
-Credit 3 hours.
+[LCCN: COMM 2213, Interpersonal Communication] Credit 3 hours.
 Prerequisites: Communication 101 or permission of the Department Head.
 An introduction to the communication process.
 Survey and application of intra-and interpersonal communication with special emphasis given to communication models, the message, the sender, and resulting behavior.
+(Fall, Spring)

 220. Voice and Articulation.
 Credit 3 hours.
 Training in basic vocal skills.
-Emphasis on the mastery of speech sounds to improve articulation and to smooth out excessive regional dialects.
+Emphasis on the mastery of speech sounds to improve articulation and to smooth out excessive regional accents.
 Study of International Phonetic Alphabet.
+(As Needed)